davidjoffe/dave_gnukem/README.md

 2016/10/10

+* Fix: "Dying in the pungee sticks will often cause a crash" (thank you to porter who pointed that out)
 * Add semi-experimental 'big viewport mode' (Backspace + B in game to toggle) to make level creation/testing easier for level editors

 2016/10/09 - Version 0.6 (0.60)